cuba-platform/frontend/packages/front-generator/README.md

 npm install -g @cuba-platform/front-generator
 ```

-Now you can use it via command line:
+Use the generator by running the following command in command line:

 ```bash
 gen-cuba-front